Wednesday, 21 October 2009

 5) identify the pivotal sentence, if it exists (Basketball aficionados, however, called them bullies and blamed "The Bad Boys" for the league's downward spiral, a spiral thath saw the league fall from its pinnacle of excitement in the 1980s to its nadir of unwatchability in following years.).

-In 1950, the Fort Wayne Pistons won the lowest scoring game in NBA history, 19-18, over the Minneapolis Lakers.
-As boring as that 19-18 snooze-fest must have been, it just may have set a template for the methodical thuggery that has become a trademark of one of the NBA's most successful franchises.
 After moving from Fort Wayne to Detroit in 1957, the Pistons struggled for over two decades.
 It wasn't until the mid 1980s when Detroit head coach Chuck Daly instituted a more "aggressive" style of play that Detroit became a premier NBA team.
 Their fans affectionately called them "The Bad Boys."
 Basketball aficionados, however, called them bullies and blamed "The Bad Boys" for the league's downward spiral, a spiral thath saw the league fall from its pinnacle of excitement in the 1980s to its nadir of unwatchability in following years.
-The Bad Boy era peaked with back-to-back titles in 1989 and 1990.
-Led by king of the sissy-slap, Isaiah Thomas, and a supporting cast of the much hated Bill Laimbeer, the hard-fouling Rick Mahorn, and NBA nutcase Dennis Rodman, the Bad Boy Pistons toppled the Lakers and Celtics to become the NBA's top team.

 In addition to its collection of professional wrestler types, the Bad Boy Pistons also included some Good Boys as well, the most notable being guard Joe Dumars, whose defensive prowess frustrated opponents and whose offensive smarts perfectly complemented the skills of his all-star backcourt mate Thomas.
 The Pistons also relied heavily on backup guard Vinnie "Microwave" Johnson, whose sharp shooting off the bench often ignited Piston rallies.